-The MIMICTM Cable Modem Simulator, the industry's first integrated simulation tool that supports DOCSIS, allows cable modem developers and cable companies to perform real world, integrated cable and internetworking device simulations.
-MIMIC allows suppliers of cable modems to design, develop and test their products in a virtual and scalable network environment, assuring customers that their cable modems will work properly when deployed across heterogeneous environments.
-Cable providers can use MIMIC to simulate the thousands of households that use cable modems to assure the scalability of cable management software.
-In addition, providers can also use MIMIC for large-scale Operations Support System (OSS) testing deployments in place of large banks of cable modems, which would be cost prohibitive.
+The MIMIC NetFlow Simulator, the industry's first integrated simulation tool supporting NetFlow, sFlow, IPFIX and SNMP, allows developers to perform real world, integrated device simulations.
+MIMIC simulates NetFlow-capable networking devices.
+MIMIC allows suppliers of NetFlow devices and applications to design, develop and test their products in a virtual and scalable network environment, assuring customers that their applications will work properly when deployed across heterogeneous environments.